navikt/kviss/README.md

-# NavHoot
+# kviss

-NavHoot is an internal quiz application for the employees of NAV, and can be accessed at [https://navhoot-web.dev.intern.nav.no/](https://navhoot-web.dev.intern.nav.no/)
+kviss is an internal quiz application for the employees of NAV, and can be accessed at [https://navhoot-web.dev.intern.nav.no/](https://navhoot-web.dev.intern.nav.no/)

 ## Apps